Mechanising G\"odel-L\"ob provability logic in HOL Light

 Termination of the proof search is assured by the results presented in \cite{negri2014proofs}.
-Therefore, we have been authorised to conclude our \verb|GL_TAC| by a \verb|FAIL_TAC| that, when none of the steps 2--4 can be repeated during a proof search, our algorithm terminates, informing us that a countermodel to the input formula can be built.
+Therefore, we can justify our choice to conclude \verb|GL_TAC| by a \verb|FAIL_TAC| that, when none of the steps 2--4 can be repeated during a proof search, our algorithm terminates, informing us that a countermodel for the input formula can be built.

-That is exactly the job of our \verb|GL_BUILD_COUNTERMODEL| tactic: it considers the goal state which the previous tactics of \verb|GL_TAC| stopped at, collects all the hypotheses, discarding the meta-hypotheses, and negates all the disjuncts constituting the goal term.
+That is exactly the job of our \verb|GL_BUILD_COUNTERMODEL| \srclinkfoot{swh:1:cnt:4af3d48af0f8b3c2dcef2680c9814f57c342ae2a;origin=https://github.com/jrh13/hol-light;visit=swh:1:snp:fe1b3b83e1dd2bde44d3698f723b25c949de2851;anchor=swh:1:rev:ab57c07ff0105fef75a9fcdd179eda0d26854ba3;path=/GL/decid.ml;lines=253-264} tactic: it considers the goal state which the previous tactics of \verb|GL_TAC| stopped at; collects all the hypotheses, discarding the meta-hypotheses; and negates all the disjuncts constituting the goal term.
 Again, by referring to the results in \cite{negri2011proof,negri2014proofs}, we know that this information suffices to the user to construct a relational countermodel for the formula $A$ given as input to our theorem prover for GL.